Welcome to today's edition of the Rush 24-7 podcast.

 I'm ready to go.

-I can do this show without prep for at least two days in a row because my prep is good for two days.
+I could do this show without prep for at least two days in a row because my prep is good for two days.

 You know, one night of prep for me is the equivalent of six months of prep for most other hosts.